deadlyedge/file-store-next/README.md

  - auto fresh after upload is mess, only work locally with small file, fix it!
  - add timestamp for server log
+ - ~~responsive page re-design for mobiles~~
+ - review filenames and variables
+ - port master version to 'mini' version or base-auth
+ - admin delete database confirmations
+ - and dashboard delete confirmations